US signs “largest defence sales agreement in history” with Saudi Arabia

 Part of a bigger picture…

-Aside from defence deals, artificial intelligence (AI) investments are centre-stage, with many of the US technology sector’s major players convening in Riyadh this week, according to the Financial Times.
+Aside from defence deals, AI investments took centre-stage, with many of the US technology sector’s major players convening in Riyadh this week, according to the Financial Times.

 One such deal will see Saudi Arabia’s DataVolt invest USD20 billion in US-based AI data centres and energy infrastructure.

-Energy, mineral resource, and air transport agreements are also detailed by the White House, alongside new collaborations between NASA and the Saudi Space Agency.
+Energy, mineral resource, and air transport agreements were also discussed, according to the White House, alongside new collaborations between NASA and the Saudi Space Agency.

 Enjoy reading this article?
 Click here to read more about our upcoming DSEI membership offering...